PriscillaAnnor-Gyamfi/Hotel-Bookings/README.md

 <h2>Key Findings</h2>

 - <b>Hotel Type: The City hotel receives the highest patronage, totaling 79,330 bookings, surpassing the Resort hotel.
 However, City hotels also experienced the highest number of cancellations compared to the
      Resort hotel.</b>
-- <b>Peak Booking Periods:August emerges as the peak booking period with 13,877 bookings, followed by July and May.
+- <b>Peak Booking Periods: August emerges as the peak booking period with 13,877 bookings, followed by July and May.
 These months coincide with the summer season, a time when vacation travel is prevalent. </b>
-- <b>Demographic Preferences:Approximately 28.6% of all guests originated from Portugal, followed by Great Britain, France, Spain, and Germany.
+- <b>Demographic Preferences: Approximately 28.6% of all guests originated from Portugal, followed by Great Britain, France, Spain, and Germany.
 This suggests that the majority of hotel guests hail from European countries.</b>
 - <b>Market Segments/Booking channels: Online Travel Agencies (OTAs) accounted for 47.3% of total bookings, amounting to 56,477 reservations. </b>
 - <b>Highest ADR (Average Daily Rate): Daniel Walter from Portugal recorded the highest Average Daily Rate of $5,400 at a City hotel, without eligibility for a refund.</b>